 Staffing Assignments (3-5-year-old classes ONLY)

 In the charts below, please list the staff who are employed in your school.
-Please indicate if the staff member has been approved by SED.
+Please indicate if the staff member has been approved previously by SED.
 SED approval requires the submission of a completed Staff Background Form, credentials and study plan.
 Attach additional pages as needed.
 For a renewal application, you must include an updated Staff Background Form for all staff.

 LEAD TEACHERS